manili/VSDBabySoC/README.md

 ## Other required tools

-Although OpenLANE integrates all required tools in its flow, sometimes we need to use a toolset direclt from our host OS/Ubuntu.
+Although OpenLANE integrates all required tools in its flow, sometimes we need to use a toolset direcltly from our host OS/Ubuntu.
 As an example it is not possible to open GUI of the `Magic VLSI Layout` software from the OpenLANE docker container due to container command line nature.
 So we need to install the tool on our main OS/Ubuntu and open it from there (not the container).

 ### Magic